Protect your iPhone against security threats with Avast One

 If you can’t recover your files following a ransomware attack, hold out for a decryption tool.
 Sometimes, there’s a flaw in the cryptography the ransomware code uses, and the malware exposes lines of code that allow cybersecurity researchers to develop a fix.

 It just takes one click to inadvertently download ransomware.
 Once you do, it’s too late to fight back — unless you’ve already installed a strong anti-ransomware program.
-Fortify your device’s defenses easily with the powerful Ransomware Shield in Avast Free Antivirus.
+Fortify your device’s defenses easily with the powerful Ransomware Shield in Avast One.

 It’ll alert you to any signs of ransomware and other malware and remove them from your device before they can infect it.
-Protect your most important files with the cybersecurity solution trusted by more than 400 million people worldwide.
+Protect your most important files with award-winning and absolutely free cybersecurity software trusted by more than 400 million people worldwide.